EU-China economic relations: looking to 2025

 Underlying all these discussions is multilateralism and China’s growing role.
 Its sheer size implies international spillovers and requires China to take responsibility.
 As can be seen in their greater assertiveness in international organizations, Chinese authorities now embrace this new role.
 They have the intentions to reform several domestic policies to make their economic situation more sustainable.
 The recommendations are therefore for the EU to assist China in that transition; to decide the rules the EU and China would like to jointly promote globally so that both enjoy the outcomes; and, within the EU, to develop a more cohesive approach to global governance among member states.

 In his closing remarks, Managing Director for Asian and the Pacific at EEAS, Gunnar Wiegand, took stock of the current situation for EU-China relations.
 The fundamental agreement on both sides is that there are gains from maintaining the relationship.
 For economic relations, the EU’s stance is to assist the Chinese authorities wherever possible for implementing the remaining reforms for trade and investment.
 For political relations, a lot of uncertainty remains as China is still perceived as a silent giant on foreign policy.
 To conclude the event, he reemphasized the need for reciprocity to maintain harmony, as well as the importance of being more result-oriented and transparent for the future of the EU-China relations.

 Event notes by Nicolas Moës, Yana Myachenkova and David Pichler (Research Assistants)

 Chair: Anatole Kaletsky, Chief Economist and Co-Chairman of Gavekal Dragonomics

-Tony Graziano, Vice- President European Public Affairs, Huawei
+Tony Graziano, Vice-President of the European Public Affairs and Communications Office, Huawei

 Lawrence J. Lau, Ralph and Claire Landau Professor of Economics, The Chinese University of Hong Kong